Discover Amsterdam

 Stepping onto the campsite at Vliegenbos is like stepping into another world—a world that is only a short journey by bike or Metro from Amsterdam Central Station.
 Situated in a forest in Amsterdam Noord, Vliegenbos offers easy access to the city centre, shower facilities and modern amenities, as well as its own natural surroundings to explore.
 All types of campers will find accommodation: social butterflies will love the camping hotel, with tents grouped around an outdoor kitchen and hangout area, while those who prefer more modern facilities can stay in one of the furnished hikers’ cabins.

-Surrounded by meadows and waterways but only 15 minutes by rail from the city centre, Gaasper Camping is an ideal location for those that want to get in touch with nature but don’t want to stray too far.
+Surrounded by meadows and waterways but only 15 minutes by rail from the city centre, Camperpark is an ideal location for those who want to get in touch with nature but don’t want to stray too far.
 The Gaasperplas recreational area features plenty of fun for adults and children, including gardens, playgrounds and the opportunity for water sports such as canoeing, windsurfing and more.
 It’s all tents and caravans at this campsite—no huts, cabins or hotels—so it’s for committed campers, though it does feature a restaurant, campsite shop, shower facilities and free Wi-Fi.

 Camping Zeeburg